Qarik-Group/part2-sidecar-buildpack/README.md

 Run through the demonstration below, and then see the highlights of parts of this repo/buildpack.

+## Part 1?

+If this is "Part 2", where is "Part 1"?

+I consider Tim Downey's post [How to Push an App to Cloud Foundry with Sidecars](https://www.cloudfoundry.org/blog/how-to-push-an-app-to-cloud-foundry-with-sidecars/) to be "Part 1" in a series of articles and companion repositories.
+The companion repo for Tim's article is https://github.com/cloudfoundry-samples/capi-sidecar-samples which contains a Ruby application and a sidecar application.

 ## Requirements

 This demonstration of sidecars requires a Cloud Foundry running [capi-release](https://github.com/cloudfoundry/capi-release) [`1.79.0`](https://github.com/cloudfoundry/capi-release/releases/tag/1.79.0) or greater (for example [cf-deployment v7.11.0](https://github.com/cloudfoundry/cf-deployment/releases/tag/v7.11.0) or higher).